NeetuK2018/NC-News/README.old.md

 # NC-News

-Front End of NC NEWs using React JS
+Front End of NEWs using React JS